GLYCAM-Web/gems/gemsModules/00_Readme.txt

 top-level modules will take in JSON objects as arguments and return them as output.

-See the Schema directory for JSON schems definitions.
+See the Schema directory for JSON schema definitions.

 See the Docs directory for general information.